Modern automobile companies use advanced safety technology and innovative driving systems to reduce accidents and improve road safety.

 7. R504 Kolyma Highway (“The Road of Bones”), Russia

-The 2,032 km lengthy Kolyma Highway links the towns of Magadan and Yakutsk to one of the primary highways in the Russian Far East.
+The 2,032 km-long Kolyma Highway links the towns of Magadan and Yakutsk to one of the primary highways in the Russian Far East.

 Construction continued (by gulag camp inmates) until 1953.

-While highway employees are trying to maintain it in a satisfying condition, Kolyma is still full of risks.
+While highway employees are trying to maintain it in a satisfactory condition, Kolyma is still full of risks.

-There is no asphalt because of the permafrost, creating a traffic jam caused by mud every moment the summer floods destroy the region.
+There is no asphalt because of the permafrost, creating a traffic jam caused by mud every moment, as the summer floods destroy the region.

-Many sharp rocks from the passing vehicles slice tires and dust decrease visibility to close none.
+Many sharp rocks from the passing vehicles slice tires, and the dust decreases visibility to close to none.

 The temperature falls to minus 60 degrees in the winter.